This post may contain affiliate links. Please read mydisclosure policy.

 A few toppings.
 I love to serve fajitas with homemade fresh guacamole + pico de gallo.
 Sour cream and cilantro are also pretty much required.
 Fresh limes and hot sauce add a nice, bright shot of authentic flavor.

 Flour or corn tortillas.
-I personally love corn tortillas.
+I love corn tortillas.
 Cooking tortillas only takes a few minutes per side.
-You can buy your favorite kind, make your own flour tortillas, or even make keto tortillas if you're watching your carbs.
+If you’re watching your carbs, you can buy your favorite kind, make your flour tortillas, or even make keto tortillas.